 3. In support of the nomination, the nominee should submit

-- a summary of his/her dissertation proposal OF NOT LESS THAN 500 AND NOT MORE THAN 1000 WORDS and whatever preliminary data are available
+- a summary of their dissertation proposal OF NOT LESS THAN 500 AND NOT MORE THAN 1000 WORDS and whatever preliminary data are available,

-- an official transcript of his/her grades in graduate school, and
+- an official transcript of their grades in graduate school, and

-- the nominee’s curriculum vitae and bibliography of published papers and presentations at professional meetings.
+- their curriculum vitae and bibliography of published papers and presentations at professional meetings.